jacksonwalters/js-mouse-tracking/README.md

 js-mouse-tracking
 =================

-Simple software to track 2D spatio-temporal location of a user's mouse on a webpage.
+Javascript code to track (x,y) position of a user's mouse over time.